Solid Waste Permits

 Click here to apply online for any of the communities listed above.

-Members of approved communities can apply for a Solid Waste permit online or, in select communities, in person.
+Members of approved communities can apply for a Solid Waste permit online.
 Please review our Who Can Apply section above for further information about your community.
-Proof of residency is required when applying online or in person.
+Proof of residency is required when applying online.
 Accepted forms of proof of residency include:

 - a most recent tax bill